mccap079/wpainter/README.md

 ### macOS

-Download the macOS release from Releases page, unzip and launch the bootlegWendypaint/wpainter.app.
+Download the `v1.0` macOS release from the Releases page, unzip and launch bootlegWendypaint/wpainter.app.

 NOTE:
  - You may need to right-click > Open then click thru the warning dialog because I'm an unidentified developer.